learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-01.md

 export default client;
 ```

-If you already received your own GraphQL server, `__PROJECT_ID__` is replaced with your individual GraphQL endpoint.
+If you signed up with GitHub and downloaded the example, we already took care of this step for the following exercises.

-This client will perform the API call and manage the cache.
+This client will perform the API calls and manage the cache.

-### Modify Redux store
+### Modifying the Redux store

-In order to connect apollo to the existing store, modify `./state/Store.js`:
+In order to connect Apollo Client to the existing store, modify `./state/Store.js`:

 ```js
 // ...